 - Geo-arbitrage – Reduce labor costs by hiring in other countries if the target is in another country.

 There are two main types of synergies, hard and soft.
 Hard synergies refer to costs savings, and soft synergies refer to revenue increases.

 Synergies are not effective immediately after the merger takes place.
 Typically, these synergies are realized two or three years after the transaction.
 This period is known as the “phase in” period, where operational efficiencies, cost savings, and incremental new revenues are slowly absorbed into the newly merged firm.

 In fact, in the short term costs may actually go up as the integration incurring one-time expenses and a short-term inefficiency due to lack of history working together and culture clashes.
 If a culture clash is too great, synergies may never be realized.

+Thank you for reading CFI’s guide to M&A Synergies.
 To keep learning and advancing your career in corporate finance we recommend these additional free resources to help you along your path: